Lisba/resize_image_cloud_function/README.md

-# resize_image_cloud_function
+# thumbnail_generator_api
-Nodejs https server deploy as cloud function to resize image files
+Nodejs https server to resize image files (deploy as cloud function also)